Bass Fishing Techniques

 Bass fishing techniques using crankbaits are pretty simple and easy to master.
 The nice thing about crankbaits is that they cover a lot of water fairly quickly.

 Crankbaits are sold in many colors, shapes and sizes.
-Some of the other options include shallow to deep running, lipless to extra wide bills, a lot of wiggle and action or have a very tight action, or beads for rattle noise.
+Some of the other options include shallow to deep running, lipless to extra wide bills, a lot of wiggle action, very tight action, or beads for clacking and rattle noise.
 Newer versions are incorporating scent inserts, red LED lights, and extra weight chambers.

 The technique known for these is chuckin' and windin'.
 Cast out your plug and reel it in.
 You can flip them into pockets or pitch them out deep.
 Rip it through structure.
 Bouncing it off rocks or tearing it through vegetation will often trigger strikes.
 Change up your cadence until you figure out how they want it.
 A stop and go retrieve will often entice them to bang it on the pause.

-Legendary professional bass anglers with the likes of Jimmy Houston, Bill Dance and Hank Parker are very well versed with spinnerbaits.
-They are the best in the business with the bass fishing techniques of spinnerbaits.
+Legendary professional bass anglers like Jimmy Houston, Bill Dance and Hank Parker are very well versed with spinnerbaits.
+They are among the best in the business with spinnerbait bass fishing techniques.
 From the common overhand cast, the sidearm, to Hank's classic roll cast.

 Don't limit your chances of enticing bass to attack by staying one dimensional with a spinnerbait.
 By that I mean, don't just cast and retrieve.
 Vary your retrieves from fast to slow, and pausing at times.
 Allow the blades to work for you.
 The blades will flutter when you let the lure fall.
 It's not too often that these get hung up so fish it in heavy structure.
-If the bass are just nipping at it then add a trailer hook to it.
+If the bass are just nipping at the back end of it, then add a trailer hook to it.

 Top Water Tactics and Techniques